chingiz/dev_news/README.md

   <h3 align="center">DevNews</h3>

   <p align="center">
-    DevNews is open source Flutter application that using <a href="https://dev.to">dev.to</a> api to fetch artiles.
+    DevNews is open source Flutter application that using <a href="https://dev.to">dev.to</a> api to fetch articles.
     <br />
     <br />
     <a href="https://github.com/chingiz/dev_news/issues">Report Bug</a>